 Courage to lead - Kathleen Reardon, writing at Huffington Post, used Aristotle's teachings as a basis for calling upon today's leaders to be courageous.
 To quote from her post,

-"Where among us is a truly courageous leader?"
+"Where among us is a truly courageous leader?""The desire for safety stands against every great and noble enterprise."

 . . .
 The moral virtues, then, are engendered in us neither by nor contrary to nature; we are constituted by nature to receive them, but their full development in us is due to habit."